HarshiitaaRajoriiaa/Strivers-Sheet/Learning.md

 ## 6. GCD and LCM:
 * a*b = gcd(a, b) * lcm(a, b)
 * gcd(a, b) = gcd(a , a%b) EUCLIDEAN THEORY
+## 7. String:
+* character.isLetterOrDigit( value ):  returns true if the value contains letters or digits